ashwinravi1259/docs-test-fork/docs/agent-wallet/admin/overview.md

 ### Transfering Ownership of the Agent Wallet

 To transfer the ownership of the Agent Wallet, you can use the [transferPkpOwnership](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#transferPkpOwnership) method.
-This will send the PKP NFT to the new Admin's address specified in the parameters.
+This will send the PKP NFT to the new Admin's address specified in the execution parameters.

 ### Creating a New Agent Wallet

 To create a new Agent Wallet, we can use the [mintPkp](https://agent-wallet.vercel.app/classes/agent_wallet_src.Admin.html#mintPkp) method.
-This will mint a new PKP NFT to the Admin's wallet address and save it in localstorage as well.
+This will mint a new PKP NFT to the Admin's wallet address, and save it in localstorage as well.

 ### Viewing Owned Agent Wallets